Garbage Disposal Repair, Replacement & Installation

 The Garbage Disposal, Unsung Hero of the Kitchen

-The humble garbage disposal, in contrast, labors in obscurity, tucked under the stainless steel sink, activated by a flip switch, and barely noticed — until the sink backs up from coffee grounds, orange peels, and whatever else may have slipped down the drain.
+The humble garbage disposal labors in obscurity, tucked under the stainless steel sink, activated by a flip switch, and barely noticed — until the sink backs up from coffee grounds, orange peels, and whatever else may have slipped down the drain.

 Signs of a Failing Garbage Disposal